Posted January 30th, 2014 by Magdalena Karlick & filed under Art Therapy at SWC, Counseling at SWC, SWC Blog, Top News.

 What is a Container?

-Posted January 17th, 2014 by & filed under Top News, SWC Blog, Art Therapy/Counseling at SWC, Featured.
+Posted January 17th, 2014 by Donna Harrington & filed under Art Therapy at SWC, Counseling at SWC, Student & Alumni Stories.

 First year art therapy student describes her experience using a vision board to ring in 2014 and details some basic tips on creating vision boards. …

-Posted January 16th, 2014 by & filed under Top News, Art Therapy/Counseling at SWC.
+Posted January 16th, 2014 by Magdalena Karlick & filed under Art Therapy at SWC, Counseling at SWC, Student & Alumni Stories, Consciousness & Mindfulness.

 Would I rather be ‘right’ or be in the loving?